OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 4. Note that the code is getting a sample docx file encoded as base64 (which is the format the insertFile method expects), then iterates each of the ocurrences and changes the content and the formatting information.
-Note that in the interest of time, the code is calling a method inserted on Excercise 2: **getDocumentAsBase64**  to simulate creating a base64 encoded based on an existing docx file.
+Note that in the interest of time, the code is calling a method inserted on Exercise 2: **getDocumentAsBase64**  to simulate creating a base64 encoded based on an existing docx file.

 5. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
-After the document gets inserted try your code by clicking  on the  **Step 5: Reuse Content!** insert the file at the end of the document.
-Now try your code by clicking on **Step 4: Replace Customer!** Each "Contoso" instance should be replaced with 'Fabrikam' and look like the following image:
+After the document gets inserted, try your code by clicking  on the  **Step 5: Reuse Content!** to insert the file at the end of the document.
+Now try your code by clicking on **Step 4: Replace Customer!**.
+Each "Contoso" instance should be replaced with 'Fabrikam' and look like the following image:

 	![](Images/Fig17.png)

 5. Congratulations!
-In this exercise you learned how to insert existing Word (docx) files into a document!, lets continue with Excercise 8!
+In this exercise, you learned how to insert existing Word (docx) files into a document!
+Let's continue with Exercise 8!

 # From now on, this lab is using the PREVIEW APIs for the Word JavaScript API 1.3 requirement set.